How Mouth Tape Works

 Can you sleep with mouth tape on?

-Mouth tape is designed to be worn during sleep.
-It should only be used when you can breathe comfortably through your nose and when applied as directed.
+Sleep mouth tape is designed to be worn during sleep, but only when you can breathe comfortably through your nose and when it is applied as directed.

 Can you reuse mouth tape?